iw30/UHS-COVID-Testing/README.md

 Inside my Repo, I will be including:

-1. [Notebook](https://github.com/iw30/UHS-COVID-Testing/blob/main/INDENG_174_project.ipynb): This is my code I used for the project.
+1. [Python Notebook](https://github.com/iw30/UHS-COVID-Testing/blob/main/INDENG_174_project.ipynb): This is my code I used for the project.
+2. [Simio](https://github.com/iw30/UHS-COVID-Testing/blob/main/FinalProject1.spfx): This is how I simulate the COVID testing environments using Simio.
-2. [Report](https://github.com/iw30/UHS-COVID-Testing/blob/main/174_Final_Report.pdf):This is my report for the project.
+3. [Report](https://github.com/iw30/UHS-COVID-Testing/blob/main/174_Final_Report.pdf):This is my report for the project.